 The path to global citizenship begins with a facility for navigating cultural difference.
 How might we engage with communities, whether here in Ithaca or across the globe, whose pasts and present understandings are fundamentally different than our own?
 This course is designed to help students bring global engaged learning into their Cornell education.
 It introduces skills that are vital for intercultural engagement, including participant-observation research, ethnographic writing, and the habits of critical reflexivity.
 Students will complete projects with service learning placements in the Ithaca community.
 They will also begin an ePortfolio as they explore their identity and engage with the international community on campus.
 This is the first course in the Gateways to Global Learning sequence, followed by ANTHR 3901 and ANTHR 3902.

 ANTHR 3901: Going Global: Preparing for Engaged Learning

 Intended for students departing on study abroad programs (or other engaged learning programs) in the spring or summer

 So you’re enrolled in an upcoming study abroad program!
 Now what?
-How can you make the most of your global or engaged learning experience?
-This half-semester course is intended to prepare students departing on all types of engaged learning experiences or study abroad programs.
-The course provides the opportunity to refine the tools that enable provide the foundation for successful cross-cultural encounters, including participant-observation research, ethnographic writing, and habits of critical reflexivity.
-Students will prepare for their departure by researching the culture and history of their placement.
-Students will also consider how to succeed in a foreign academic environment by engaging with the diverse community on the Cornell campus.
-This course builds on ANTHR 1900 and is followed by ANTHR 3902.
+How can you make the most of your experience?
+This half-semester course is designed to prepare students departing for any study abroad or domestic engaged learning programs.
+This course provides the opportunity to refine the skills necessary for cross-cultural encounters, including participant-observation research, ethnographic writing, and the habits of critical reflexivity.
+Students will research the culture and history of their destination and develop an ePortfolio to capture their experiences.
+They will also consider how to succeed in a foreign academic environment by engaging with the international community on campus.
+No prerequisite.

 ANTHR 3902: Coming Home: Making the Most of Engaged Experiences